IsaMorphic/surge-web/ssrg-v2.md

 Finally, having outlined these criteria, one can modify the quad-tree decomposition algorithm discussed at the beginning of this document such that the image tree can be subdivided into an arbitrary number of square regions, per axis, at each recursive step.
 Note well that both the aspect ratio and prime factorizations of the input image dimensions can be computed from the width and height values provided in the header alone.

 The author recognizes that the explanation provided in this part of the specification is somewhat ambiguous and lacks the type of precise clarity required to write an appropriate implementation.
-For this reason, she highly recommends viewing the official decoder implementation attached to this document as a reference point.
+For this reason, she highly recommends viewing the official decoder implementation attached to this document as a reference point [surge-web].

 ## Part C: HTTP conventions

-All WWW servers that plan to support the SSRG specification should properly use the following conventions in HTTP responses serving requests for SSRG format images.
+All WWW servers that plan to support the SSRG specification should properly use the following conventions in HTTP responses [RFC9113] serving requests for SSRG format images.

 ### MIME Headers